The things you say . . .

 lSee this page for that new thought on Dabbers.
 A couple of other comments which used to be on this page have also been moved to the new page.

 I hadn't realised that Wikipedia knows about me.
 But type "John Brough" into the Google search engine and I top the list (well, my copyright pictures warning does!)
-Type in "Nantwich" and A Dabber's Nantwich is listed third in the non-commercial (adverts) section, underneath the Nantwich Museum website (for which I am also webmaster), and above Bill Pearson's Nantwich website.
+Type in "Nantwich" and A Dabber's Nantwich is listed third in the non-commercial (adverts) section, underneath the Nantwich Museum website (for which I was also webmaster at one time), and above Bill Pearson's Nantwich website.
 Fame or what?

 Fun website